ADLAYstephanyLEVY/ecartpay-test/README.md

-Descripción General
+General description
-Desarrollar una aplicación web fullstack que simule un portal para comerciantes (MerchantHub) integrado con la API de Ecart Pay.
-La aplicación permitirá autenticación, creación de órdenes, procesamiento de pagos y visualización de transacciones.
+Webb application that simulates a portal for merchants (MerchantHub) integrated with EcartPay API